Shavendra Silva: Commander of Sri Lanka Army

-On 21 August 2019, he was appointed as Commander of Sri Lanka Army and promoted to the rank of Lieutenant General by President Maithripala Sirisena, succeeding General Mahesh Senanayake.
+On 21 August 2019, he was appointed Commander of Sri Lanka Army and promoted to the rank of Lieutenant General by President Maithripala Sirisena, succeeding General Mahesh Senanayake.
 He became the first officer of the Gajaba Regiment to take command of the army.
 He is the Regimental Colonel of the Gajaba Regiment and the Sri Lanka Army Special Forces Regiment and was the Regimental Colonel of the Commando Regiment.
 His term as Army Commander ended on 31 May 2022 succeeded by Lt.
-Gen Vikum Liyanage.
+Gen. Vikum Liyanage.

 Chief of Defence Staff

-In January 2020, General Silva was appointed as Acting Chief of Defence Staff, while concurrently serving as Army Commander.
-He succeeded Admiral Ravindra Wijegunaratne He was promoted to the rank of General in December 2020.
+In January 2020, General Silva was appointed Acting Chief of Defence Staff, while concurrently serving as Army Commander.
+He succeeded Admiral Ravindra Wijegunaratne.
+He was promoted to the rank of General in December 2020.
 With his term as Army Commander ending on 31 May 2022, General Silva was confirmed as Chief of Defence Staff with effect from 1 June 2022.

-Allegations of human rights violations and US sanctions
+Allegations of human rights violations and sanctions

-On 14 February 2020, The United States State Department imposed sanctions in the form of a travel ban preventing General Silva and his family from entering the United States having found him accountable through command responsibility for what it stated as “gross violations of human rights, namely extrajudicial killings, by the 58th division of the Sri Lanka army" at the final stages of the war against the LTTE in 2009, when up to 70,000 Tamil civilians were killed.
+On 14 February 2020, The United States State Department imposed sanctions in the form of a travel ban preventing General Silva and his family from entering the United States having found him accountable through command responsibility for what it stated as "gross violations of human rights, namely extrajudicial killings, by the 58th division of the Sri Lanka army" at the final stages of the war against the LTTE in 2009, when up to 70,000 Tamil civilians were killed.
 The Government of Sri Lanka has strongly opposed the measure.

+Following submissions by International Truth and Justice Project, in March 2025, the Government of the United Kingdom imposed travel sanctions, former Commander of the Army Shavendra Silva and Jagath Jayasuriya, former Commander of the Navy Wasantha Karannagoda and ex-LTTE Vinayagamoorthy Muralitharan, aka Karuna Amman as part of what the Foreign office called "UK travel bans and asset freezes, target individuals responsible for a range of violations and abuses, such as extrajudicial killings, during the civil war".
+The Ministry of Foreign Affairs said that this was a unilateral action taken by the UK government and such action does not assist but serve to complicate the national reconciliation process underway in Sri Lanka and went on to say human rights violations in the past need to handle by domestic accountability mechanisms.
+The Wartime President Mahinda Rajapaksa rejected UK governments allegations of human rights violations, stating "We waged war only against the LTTE and not against the Tamil people".